komax/TesserTable-PDFMiner/README.md

 # Optical Character Recognition (OCR) and table extraction
-This respository uses OCR to transform PDFs to [hocr files](http://kba.cloud/hocr-spec) and classifies (areas in the hocr files)[http://kba.cloud/hocr-spec/1.2/#sec-ocr_carea] as tables and other textual representations using (table-extract)[https://github.com/UW-Deepdive-Infrastructure/table-extract].
+A tool which makes use of OCR to transform PDFs to [hocr files](http://kba.cloud/hocr-spec) and classifies [areas in the hocr files](http://kba.cloud/hocr-spec/1.2/#sec-ocr_carea) as tables and other textual representations by using [table-extract](https://github.com/UW-Deepdive-Infrastructure/table-extract).

 ## Requirements